python-pillow/Pillow/docs/handbook/image-file-formats.rst

 **compression**
     Compression mode.

+    .. versionadded:: 2.0.0

 **dpi**
-    Image resolution as an (xdpi, ydpi) tuple, where applicable.
+    Image resolution as an ``(xdpi, ydpi)`` tuple, where applicable.
 You can use the :py:attr:`~PIL.Image.Image.tag` attribute to get more detailed information about the image resolution.

     .. versionadded:: 1.1.5

+**resolution**
+    Image resolution as an ``(xres, yres)`` tuple, where applicable.
+This is a measurement in whichever unit is specified by the file.

+    .. versionadded:: 1.1.5

+The :py:attr:`~PIL.Image.Image.tag_v2` attribute contains a dictionary of TIFF metadata.
+The keys are numerical indexes from `~PIL.TiffTags.TAGS_V2`.
+Values are strings or numbers for single items, multiple values are returned in a tuple of values.
+Rational numbers are returned as a single value.

+    .. versionadded:: 3.0.0

-In addition, the :py:attr:`~PIL.Image.Image.tag` attribute contains a dictionary of decoded TIFF fields.
-Values are stored as either strings or tuples.
-Note that only short, long and ASCII tags are correctly unpacked by this release.
+For compatibility with legacy code, the :py:attr:`~PIL.Image.Image.tag` attribute contains a dictionary of decoded TIFF fields as returned prior to version 3.0.0.
+Values are returned as either strings or tuples of numeric values.
+Rational numbers are returned as a tuple of ``(numerator, denominator)``.

+    .. deprecated:: 3.0.0

 Saving Tiff Images
 ~~~~~~~~~~~~~~~~~~